unraid/docs/docs/unraid-api.md

 # Unraid API

-The Unraid API is designed for users of all skill levels, including advanced users, system administrators, and developers.
+The Unraid API is designed for advanced users, system administrators, and developers.
 It allows you to automate, monitor, and enhance your Unraid server environment.
-With a modern GraphQL interface, this API provides powerful access to Unraid’s core functions, making it easy to integrate with third-party tools, create custom dashboards, and set up automation scripts.
+With a modern %%GraphQL|graphql%% interface, this API provides powerful access to Unraid’s core functions, making it easy to integrate with third-party tools, create custom dashboards, and set up automation scripts.

 Whether you want to develop management apps, monitor system health, manage Docker containers, or automate everyday tasks, the Unraid API offers a flexible and secure foundation.
 Strong typing, granular permissions, and robust authentication make it a reliable and user-friendly solution.